Installation

 If desired, the core functions of RavenPy can be installed without its GIS functionalities as well.
 This implementation of RavenPy is much lighter on dependencies and can be installed easily with pip, without the need for conda or virtualenv.

-$ pip install ravenpy
+python -m pip install ravenpy

 Using A Custom Raven Model Binary